 Don’t feel guilty about taking a break from a relationship for your mental health.
 Have a candid conversation with your partner, let them know how you feel without leveling any accusations, and ask for some time off.
 Use this time to assess whether you want to give the relationship another chance or turn this break into a breakup.

 Related Reading: Is Your Jealous Boyfriend Being Possessive And Controlling?

 9. You lie to avoid fights

-Everyone lies about a few things in a relationship like if they watched an extra episode you were watching together, or if they’ve ever booty called an ex.
+Everyone lies about a few things in a relationship like if they watched an extra episode of a show you were watching together, or if they’ve ever booty-called an ex.
 But in healthy relationships, you should be able to tell your partner anything without being scared of the response.
 Lying in a relationship to make life easier for both of you will only result in worse problems down the line.

 - Taking a break in a relationship means you are temporarily staying away from each other to focus on yourself or to get a fresh perspective on your relationship problems